 Roberta Tanenbaum, OTR/L , IMC, CEIM, TP, DIR-FT Practitioner, graduated from Temple University in 1988 and first began working in adult rehabilitation, specializing in Spinal Cord Injury.
 After having twins, she transitioned to pediatric therapy, where for 14 years, worked in private practice and school based settings.
 Around 2007, after realizing that she wanted to work directly with children and families, Roberta transitioned away from school based therapy to work exclusively in early intervention home based and private practice.
 Roberta has known the ATA team for many years, being taught and mentored on her DIR Floortime certification training, sensory and emotional approaches.
 Roberta feels that DIR/Floortime and whole child approaches have shaped the therapist she has become today.
 Roberta has also received certifications & trainings in Interactive Metronome, Infant Massage, Tomatis, Alert Program, Zones of Regulation, Sensory Motor Approach to Feeding and Handwriting Without Tears.
 Roberta looks forward to working with families and the continual learning and sharing of knowledge with the ATA team.

-Cassandra (Casie) Johnson went to The Restaurant School and has a degree in Baking and Pastry.
+Cassandra (Casie) Johnson, IMC, went to The Restaurant School and has a degree in Baking and Pastry.
 Working with kids has always been a passion of hers so she decided to change career paths to fulfill that dream.
 She wants to make a difference in children's and families lives by being part of a holistic team that believes in helping children be all they can be.